laksmiariyani9/Python-Introduction/README.md

     - Ordered: Tuples maintain the order of elements as they are added.
     - Immutable: Once a tuple is created, its contents cannot be changed.
 This means you cannot add, remove, or modify elements in a tuple.

+- Range
+  - In Python, the range data type represents an immutable sequence of numbers.
+It is commonly used for iterating over a sequence of numbers in loops, particularly in for loops.
+The range type generates numbers on-the-fly, rather than storing them all in memory, making it memory efficient for large ranges.
+  - The syntax for creating a range object is:
+    - range(start, stop, step)
+      - start: The starting value of the range (inclusive).
+If omitted, it defaults to 0.
+      - stop: The ending value of the range (exclusive).
+This is the first value that is not included in the range.
+      - step: The increment (or decrement if negative) between each number in the range.
+If omitted, it defaults to 1.

 - Set
   - In Python, a set is a collection data type that is unordered, mutable, and contains unique elements.
 Sets are defined by enclosing comma-separated values within curly braces {}.
 Sets do not allow duplicate elements, and they automatically remove any duplicates when the set is created or modified.
 Here's a basic example of a set:
     - CODE